The Top Credit Card Processing Services for Small Businesses

 - Transaction volume.
 Higher monthly volume often unlocks lower interchange-plus markups or tiered discounts.

 - Industry risk profile.
 High-risk sectors (travel, CBD, subscriptions) can expect steeper rates.
+We've put together a list of the best high-risk merchant account services here.

 - Payment methods.
 Adding mobile payments, ACH, or international cards may carry extra fees.